 A moving company must provide a “not-to-exceed” price for all household moves.
 This is the maximum amount you can be charged unless you request additional services, and those changes are detailed in a “Change Order for Services.”
 A change order cannot be used simply because a mover underestimated costs.
 Pay close attention to these documents because if a fee dispute arises, the moving company may demand you pay the cost quoted on these documents before releasing your goods.

-Here are some moving tips to avoid getting scammed by a deceptive moving company.
+Here are Helpful Tips When Moving: Within California and Helpful Tips When Moving: Into and Out of California to avoid getting scammed by a deceptive moving company.

 - Make your plans, do your research, and check a mover’s permit well in advance of your move.